 AAUW’s Equity Network can be found here.

-WA ONLINE: A TWO STAR BRANCH!
+WA ONLINE: A THREE STAR BRANCH!

 AAUW’s Five-Star National Recognition Program rewards affiliates (states, branches and other organizations) for aligning their work with the AAUW strategic plan and other initiatives that foster the organization’s mission of advancing gender equity for women and girls.
 The program will run from July 2019 through June 2021.